 As with the Earles fork, this fork can eliminate dive during braking if it is tuned to do so.
 However, BMW tunes in minimal dive under hard braking because riders are used to that with telescopic forks.

-As noted above, in an Earles fork the pivot point is aft of the rear of the front wheel — that was the basis of a patent for the design.
+The fork of the Russian Ural motorcycle, seen to the right, is a leading link fork, not an Earles fork, and is installed on many Ural sidecar-equipped motorcycles.
+As noted above, in an Earles fork the pivot point is aft of the rear of the front wheel that was the basis of a patent for the design.
 The pivot point of the leading link fork is forward of the rear of the tire.

-Another leading-link fork is the “ExtensoDive” fork by EML Engineering in Holland.
+Another leading-link fork is the ExtensoDive fork by EML Engineering in Holland.

 On December 5, 1951, Ernest Richard George Earles applied for a patent on "Motor Cycle Front Wheel Forks."
 Below are copies of his four-page patent application for the forks, now known as Earles Forks.
 The first image below is page four of the patent application, which is Earles' own diagram of his concept.
 Click on the second image below, which are the pages of his application, to see the full patent application in a PDF file.